-- a) The maximum number of animals not normally attributed to the host site to be kept on-site shall be at the discretion of Council. - b) No building or exterior exercise area(s), to be used to accommodate the animals shall be allowed within 300 meters (1000 ft.) of any dwelling located on adjacent lots. - c) All facilities, including buildings and exterior exercise areas, shall be sited behind the principal building unless otherwise approved by Council. - d) Pens, rooms, exercise runs and holding stalls may be soundproofed to the satisfaction of Council. - e) No animals shall be allowed outdoors between the hours of 9:00 p.m. to 7:00 a.m. daily.
-During this time period, all animals shall be kept indoors.

-- f) A boarding use shall at no time unduly interfere with the character of the neighbourhood or the general enjoyment of adjoining sites.
-All dog facilities shall be visually screened from existing dwellings on adjoining lots. - g) There shall be no external advertising other than a sign of not more than 1.0 m2 (10.75 ft2) erected in accordance with the Sign Regulations contained herein. - h) Council shall place any additional conditions for approval deemed necessary based upon a specific application. - i) Animal kennels shall be subject to relevant Bylaws and legislation governing noise and public health. - j) Council shall place any additional conditions for approval deemed necessary based upon a specific application.
+- The maximum number of animals not normally attributed to the host site to be kept on-site shall be at the discretion of Council. - No building or exterior exercise area(s), to be used to accommodate the animals shall be allowed within 300 meters (1000 ft.) of any dwelling located on adjacent lots. - All facilities, including buildings and exterior exercise areas, shall be sited behind the principal building unless otherwise approved by Council. - Pens, rooms, exercise runs and holding stalls may be soundproofed to the satisfaction of Council. - No animals shall be allowed outdoors between the hours of 9:00 p.m. to 7:00 a.m. daily.
+During this time period, all animals shall be kept indoors. - A boarding use shall at no time unduly interfere with the character of the neighbourhood or the general enjoyment of adjoining sites.
+All dog facilities shall be visually screened from existing dwellings on adjoining lots. - There shall be no external advertising other than a sign of not more than 1.0 m2 (10.75 ft2) erected in accordance with the Sign Regulations contained herein. - Council shall place any additional conditions for approval deemed necessary based upon a specific application. - Animal kennels shall be subject to relevant Bylaws and legislation governing noise and public health. - All permits issued shall be valid for a two year period from the date of issuance and shall be subject to cancellation by the Municipality for due cause.
+Failure to comply with any of the above regulations or the conditions of a development permit may result in the revoking of the permit by the Municipality. - Council shall place any additional conditions for approval deemed necessary based upon a specific application.